Jerry Seinfeld Speaks Out as Infamous Larry King Interview Resurfaces After His Death - E! Online

 "Always loved Larry King and will miss him," Jerry tweeted on Jan.
 23 to clear up any confusion.
 "The 'canceled' bit was just me having fun with his little mistake.
 Nothing more.
 Or less. #ripLarry."
 He added a heart emoji.

-In the footage, Jerry appears confused after Larry brings up the conclusion of the beloved NBC sitcom.
+In the footage, Jerry appeared to be confused after Larry brought up the conclusion of the beloved NBC sitcom.
 "You gave it up, right?"
 Larry asked.
 "They didn't cancel you, you canceled them."

 Jerry, who famously opted to stop the series after nine seasons in May 1998 while it was still at the peak of popularity, replied, "You're not aware of this?
 You think I got canceled?
 Are you under the impression that I got canceled?"
-The actor continued, "I thought that was pretty well-documented.
+The 66-year-old actor continued, "I thought that was pretty well-documented.
 Is this still CNN?"

 He went on to point out, "75 million viewers, final episode!"
 This led Larry to reply, "Boy, don't take it so bad."